mskcc/ACCESS-Pipeline/README.md

 # Installation

-Note: In these instructions, please replace *0.0.26* with the *latest version* of the pipeline.
+Note: In these instructions, please replace *0.0.26* with the *latest stable version* of the pipeline (see the Releases page).

 ### 1. Set up a Virtual Environment
 Make virtualenv with the name of your virtual environment for this project (e.g. access_pipeline_0.0.26)